Integrated Smart Speaker Promoting Positive Parenting Among Caregivers of Youth With Challenging Behaviors (FamilyNet)

 Detailed Description

 This project will develop and establish feasibility of an integrated smart speaker and mobile/web application, FamilyNet, designed to help parents utilize best practices in behavioral parent training to create and implement personalized behavior plans for their children.
 The FamilyNet system will integrate mobile app, smart speaker technology, and website technologies to assist families in creating their behavior plan, and then will track compliance, timelines, incentives, and other details to assist parents in following through and maintaining the behavior change program that they have created.
-After development, the intervention program will be pilot-tested with 35 families of youth ages 12-15 with challenging behaviors.
+After development, the intervention program will be pilot-tested with up to 35 families of youth ages 10-17 with challenging behaviors.

-Primary parents will complete measures of parenting practices and child behavior prior to using the FamilyNet system, and again after having access to the program for 4-6 weeks.
+Primary parents will complete measures of parenting practices and child behavior prior to using the FamilyNet system, and again after having access to the program for 4 weeks.
 During the intervention period, user information will be tracked.
 Post-intervention measures will also include primary parents' perceptions of usability and acceptability of and satisfaction with the FamilyNet system.
-Children and second parents will also complete satisfaction questionnaires at the post- intervention assessment.
+Children will also complete satisfaction questionnaires at the post- intervention assessment.
 Data will be analyzed to determine the degree to which families are able to utilize the FamilyNet interface and report finding it helpful.

 Study Type